Hamza-spc/RateWebsite/DEVELOPER_SETUP.md

-# 🚀 Developer Setup Guide - VenueRate
+# 🚀 Developer Setup Guide - TourInsight

-This guide will help your friend set up the VenueRate project locally for development.
+This guide will help your friend set up the TourInsight project locally for development.

 ## 📋 Prerequisites

 Before starting, make sure you have:

 - **Python 3.8+** installed
 - **Git** installed
 - **pip** (Python package installer)